CryoInTheCloud/CryoCloudWebsite/book/content/about.md

 CryoCloud aims to support the next generation of geoscience research by creating a culture of **openness**, **collaboration**, and **innovation**.
 Our work supports researchers in achieving their goals while inspiring new tools and approaches that advance Earth science as a whole.

-With CryoCloud, geoscientists can focus on what matters most: making discoveries that drive progress and understanding.
+With CryoCloud, community members can focus on what they do best without needing to become a cloud engineer or software developer to access the community, expertise, and infrastructure they need for their geoscience projects.